Share your experiences of NHS Community Mental Health Services

 Lead researcher: Peter Stewart-Sandeman at Picker, on behalf of CQC

 Picker, an independent health and social care research charity, has been commissioned by the Care Quality Commission (CQC), to develop a new questionnaire to understand and improve service user experiences of community mental health services in England.
 We need some help testing the new questionnaire to make sure it is clear and easy to understand by mental health service users.

 - You are aged 18+ and have used NHS community mental health services at least twice in the past year.

 - You are a family member or friend and have supported someone who has accessed NHS community mental health services at least twice in the last year.

 What will this involve?

-To help develop the survey, Picker is holding a series of informal, one-to-one phone or video-telephony interviews.
+To help develop the survey, Picker is holding a series of informal, one-to-one interviews either via phone, video-conferencing, or face-to-face meetings (subject to any Covid-19 restrictions in place at the time).
 During the interview, we will discuss the questionnaire, including the content, format and length.

 The interview will last for up to 60 minutes and you will be given a £40 ‘Love to shop’ or ‘Amazon’ voucher as a thank you for your time.
-They will be conducted at a time convenient for you during October or November 2020.
+They will be conducted at a time convenient for you between 4th October and 5th November 2021.

 How can I take part?

 To register your interest to take part please contact us using one of the following methods: